mertcanbaykal/mrtcnbykl.NeonFusion/NeonFusion-PrivacyPolicy.md

 <p align="center">
     <a href="NeonFusion-PrivacyPolicy.md">English</a>
     ·
-    <a href="NeonFusion-GizlilikPolitikası.md">Türkçe</a>
+    <a href="NeonFusion-Gizlilikİlkesi.md">Türkçe</a>
 </p>

 ### Information Collection and Use
 Other than localization, we do not collect or use any personal information.
-Even for localization, we do not store or receive the data.
+Even for localization, we do not store or share the data.
 Entire process happens on the local device to improve the user experience.
  - **Localization:** The game checks the device language to set the game language within the available options.
     - Official Unity Technologies documentations about this process:
        - [Unity Scripting API - SystemLanguage](https://docs.unity3d.com/6000.3/Documentation/ScriptReference/SystemLanguage.html)